Wednesday, June 10, 2015

 Pinker has a go at the Latin language mavens who want to pointlessly foist Latinate rules of grammar into English.
 As Pinker explains, this snobbery took root in 18th century London, when Latin was used as a mark of social class (still true today) and Latin grammar rules were crudely pasted into books on English grammar, for example, ‘don’t split infinitives’ and ‘don’t end a sentence with a preposition’.
 Latin simply doesn’t allow you to split an infinitive and to stupidly insist that it’s wrong in English, is as stupid as making us all wear togas.

-One girl in the audience, from Merseyside, but remarkably free from any Merseyside accent, was adamant that Lawyers needed to have studied Latin.
-This is laughable.
+One girl in the audience, from Merseyside was adamant that Lawyers needed to have studied Latin.
 Incidentally, if you’ve heard the argument that Latin helps medical students learn and understand the considerable amount of medical vocabulary that has to be learned in medical schools.
 This also turns out to be false as shown in Pampush and Petto (2010).
+The Latin vocabulary in law, medicine and biology is there but one can simply learn the words, without knowing their etymology - most lawyers, doctors and scientists do exactly that.
+Why spend years learning Latin to help you in a small selection of vocabulary?
+The pay off is tiny.

 One contribution from the audience I did like was the idea that Latin bridges us to rich tradition of thought and literature.
 He mentioned Roman literature but also the Magna Carta, Bacon and Newton.
 First, anyone studying history will not lose out by working with translations of the Magna Carta or Bacon.
 And does anyone really need to read Newton’s tortuous Latin, other than scholars in the history of maths?
 I think not.
-And why not Greek? (oops started a sentence with a conjunction).
-Wouldn’t you prefer the riches of Homer’s Iliad and Odyssey, along with the works of any one of Aeschylus, Sophocles, Euripides and Aristophanes to the largely derivative Roman dramatists.
+And why not Greek?
+Wouldn’t you prefer the riches of Plato and ARistotle, Homer’s Iliad and Odyssey, along with the works of any one of Aeschylus, Sophocles, Euripides and Aristophanes to the largely derivative Roman philosophers (few can name any) and dramatists.
 Even in History, the Greeks Thucydides and Herodotus are a match for any Roman writer.
 In politics, our democratic traditions are largely Greek.
 Even English law is not Roman (although in Scotland it is).
 Then there’s the politics and democratic traditions that are fundamentally Greek.
 Even in maths and science the mighty Pythagoras, Euclid and Archimedes trump the Romans.

 Of course, Latin was introduced to this country as the language of the clergy, it was not, as is sometimes supposed introduced by the Romans, as few Latinate words come from that era.
 As the language of the church it largely excluded the laity, as most remained illiterate and spoke various forms of English.
 It was then used as the gatekeeper for learning.
-This had some benefits, when Latin was sort of European Esperanto, but continued for centuries after that died and was long used as the gatekeeper at Oxbridge and other institutions to keep the hoi polloi out.
+This had some benefits, when Latin was sort of European Esperanto, but continued for centuries after that died and was long used as the gatekeeper at Oxbridge and other institutions to keep out - such as women.
 David Aaronovitch made the telling point that it is still a key ‘marketing’ differentiator for independent schools.

 Several people argued that Latin is a matter of choice in schools.
 The curriculum is crowded enough with increasing demand every year as new subjects, such as computer studies, emerge.
 As we have seen from recent educational lunacy in policy, has resulted in the destruction of choice in the curriculum.
 Professor Alison Wolf, Gove’s lapdog, ignored advice from industry and education experts to crush 3100 vocational qualifications.
 That strange beast, the EBacc, which had Latin as a core choice, deliberately EXCLUDED all vocational subjects, even ICT.
-Gove's successors are still at it, creating a one-sided system that simply reinforces the old apartheid system we have in this country between academic and vocational learning.
-It’s a mistake that may take decades to reverse.
+Gove's successors , such as Williamson did the same, with special temporary funding, creating a one-sided system that simply reinforces the old apartheid system we have in this country between academic and vocational learning.
+It’ i a mistake that may take decades to reverse.
 Who would have thought that with all of this talk of 21st century skills, mass youth and graduate unemployment, we’d be discussing the promotion of the teaching of a 2nd century BC language that no one speaks, as a core curriculum subject.

 Conclusion